M58 Wolf: Construction

 The M58 system is made up of an M56 smoke generation unit built onto an M113 type chassis.
 The M113 chassis was designed as a fully tracked armoured personnel carrier, light enough to be transported via airplane, yet still moderately armored.
 The vehicle can carry a payload of cargo, troops, and a crew of three.

 With its mechanical foundation based on an upgraded 275 hp diesel engine, four speed hydrostatic transmission, and large external fuel tanks it is capable of providing side-by-side support with even the most agile Abrams and Bradley AFVs.

 Smoke generation

 Without replenishment of smoke producing agents, the M58 can produce ninety minutes of thick, visually impairing smoke, or thirty minutes of infra-red obscuring haze.
 This screen effectively blocks infrared range finding as well as conventional night vision technologies.
 A future smoke capability, based on millimeter wave technology, could also be used to block higher-frequency radar systems.

 The system generates smoke by vaporizing medium viscosity oil in a specially designed exhaust manifold.
 The hot vapors form a thick, white cloud.
 Other components may be added to the oil to form different types of cloaking hazes.
 Infrared smoke has special components added so that infrared light is refracted along with the full visual spectrum.

-Purpose of a smoke platoon

-A chemical smoke platoon is designed to mask the maneuvers of ground forces during reconnaissance, recovery, and insertion missions.
-The designated primary mission of the M58 Wolf is provide troop cover, counter electronic sensors, munitions guidance systems, and standard night vision.
-All forms of pinpointing things within the thick smoke cloud are effectively blocked.
-The best the enemy can do in this situation is to blanket the smoky area with rounds, which would ultimately lead to few kills and much wasted ammunition.
-By blinding the enemy, countermeasures, such as laser guided missiles, are warded off; the obscured troops are safer and have the element of surprise on their side.